The source: G. Stark, Moderne politische Propaganda (Munich: Verlag Frz. Eher Nachf., 1930).

 How should they look?
 They should be small enough so the person applying them will have enough saliva.
 They should be brief (few, but vivid words).
 The layout should be good, with no white space at the edges where graffiti can be written.
 Each party member should carry such stickers with him.
 One can apply them quickly and inconspicuously.

-b) The flyer, with a few sentences, which is distributed on the street, has lost its effectiveness.
-It is soon thrown away, and its content, mostly only an announcement of a meeting, is hardly noticed.
+b) The flyer with a few sentences that is distributed on the street has lost its effectiveness.
+It is soon thrown away and its content, mostly only an announcement of a meeting, is hardly noticed.

 Successful small leaflets (30 by 60 mm) that carry texts like this: